yaacov/tree-search-language/README.md

 ##### mongo.Walk

-BSONWalk takes the base Node ( tree ) of the search tree, and return a MongoDB BSON object.
+mongo.Walk takes the base Node ( tree ) of the search tree, and return a MongoDB BSON object.

 ``` go
 ...